 - Guidance materials

-- Dedicated officers for each key stage
+- Dedicated leads for each key stage, accredited annually by STA

 - Liaison with Standards and Testing Agency (STA) and Department for Education (DfE)

 - Telephone and email advice when it is needed

 The following aspects can be added to the Core Service should the capacity of Local Authority moderators allow:

 - Support from a Key Stage 1 or Key Stage 2 Moderator